zfaustk/KHGraphDB/docs/kernel.md

 The recipe lives on the Type.
 Members are a posting.
 A hit cites an Addr.
+KEEP fills.
+Fold is depth.
+A view does not cite itself.
+NOTE is the world.
-Compact drops orphans and a changed recipe. reason is content.
+Compact drops orphans. reason is content.
 The stamp is not a SET.
 See `docs/derived.md`.